kozodoi/Fair_Credit_Scoring/README.md

 - `output/`: figures and tables with results exported from `code_14_results.R` and presented in the paper
 - `results/`: intermediate and final results files exported from the different modeling codes

-Further details on the code files are provided in the [README file](https://github.com/kozodoi/Fair_Credit_Scoring/blob/main/codes/README.md) in the codes folder.
+Further details on the codes are provided in a separate [README file](https://github.com/kozodoi/Fair_Credit_Scoring/blob/main/codes/README.md) in the codes folder.

 ## Data sets

 The experiments are performed on seven credit scoring data sets obtained from different sources, including the UCI Machine Learning Repository, Kaggle and PAKDD platforms.

 To respect the terms of use of the corresponding data sets and adhere to the file size limit, the raw data is not included in the repo.
-The full list of data sets with the download links and instructions is provided in the [README file](https://github.com/kozodoi/Fair_Credit_Scoring/blob/main/data/README.md) in the data folder.
+The full list of data sets with the download links and instructions is provided in a separate [README file](https://github.com/kozodoi/Fair_Credit_Scoring/blob/main/data/README.md) in the data folder.

 ## Fair ML methods